Planning a short-term study tour to the Middle East for students or faculty?

 the pricing is very reasonable (and the food is excellent too!)”

-Additional assistance ACOR can provide, if requested:
+Additional assistance the American Center can provide, if requested:

 - Connecting your group to Jordanian travel companies to successfully organize all aspects of your program around Jordan and the region